Canadian Armed Forces: Origins and establishment

 The first significant overseas deployment of Canadian military forces occurred during the Second Boer War when several units were raised to serve under British command.
 Similarly, when the United Kingdom entered into conflict with Germany in the First World War, Canadian troops were called to participate in European theatres.
 Battles that are particularly notable to the Canadian military include the Second Battle of Ypres, the Battle of the Somme, the Battle of Vimy Ridge, the Second Battle of Passchendaele, as well as a series of attacks undertaken by the Canadian Corps during the Hundred Days Offensive.

 During this period, a distinctly Canadian army and navy were established, followed by an air force, that, because of the constitutional arrangements at the time, remained effectively under the control of the British government until Canada gained legislative independence from the United Kingdom in 1931, in part due to the distinguished achievement and sacrifice of the Canadian Corps in the First World War.
 In November 1940, the Canadian militia was formally renamed the Canadian Army.
 However, in the 1950s, Reserve Army forces were once again referred to in official documentation as "Militia", which, although rare, is still used to refer to part-time members.

 Canadian Forces entered the Second World War in September 1939, after the Canadian Crown-in-Council declared war on Nazi Germany.
 Battles and campaigns during the Second World War that was particularly notable to the Canadian military include the Battle of the Atlantic, the Battle of Britain, the Battle of Hong Kong, the Dieppe Raid, the invasion of Sicily and Italy, Operation Overlord, the Siegfried Line Campaign, Operation Veritable, as well as the strategic bombing of German cities.

 Two armourers of No. 440 Squadron RCAF, re-arming a Hawker Typhoon.
 By the end of the Second World War, Canada possessed the fourth-largest air force in the world.

-Conscription for overseas service was introduced only near the end of the war, and only 2,400 conscripts made it into battle.
+Conscription for overseas service was introduced only near the end of WWII, and only 2,400 conscripts made it into battle.

 At the end of the Second World War, Canada possessed the fourth-largest air force and fifth-largest naval surface fleet in the world.
 At one point, Canada was thought to have the third-largest navy in the world, but with the fall of the Soviet Union, new data based on Japanese and Soviet sources found that to be incorrect.

 Since 1947, Canadian military units have participated in more than 200 military operations in the world, and completed 72 international operations.
-Canadian soldiers, sailors, and aviators are considered world-class professionals through conspicuous service during these conflicts and the country's integral participation in NATO during the Korean War, First Gulf War, Kosovo War, and in United Nations Peacekeeping operations, such as the Suez Crisis, Golan Heights, Cyprus, Croatia, Bosnia, Afghanistan, and Libya.
+Canadian soldiers, sailors, and aviators have served alongside other NATO countries during conflicts such as the Korean War, First Gulf War, Kosovo War, and have participated in United Nations peacekeeping operations, such as during the Suez Crisis, Golan Heights, Cyprus, Croatia, Bosnia, Afghanistan, and Libya.